TickTeam/guide-tt/ticktick_web_app/how_to_add_a_recurring_task.md

 ###How to add a recurring task?
+1.Select a task.

-1.Click the due date in the right panel.
+2.Click its due date on the top of the right panel.

-2.Click the “No Repeat” bar.
-You can choose such as Daily/Weekly/Monthly/Yearly/ or click “Advanced” to customize the repeating interval and repeating type (repeat from completion date or repeat from due date).
+2.Click the “No Repeat”.

+Then you can choose repeating mode such as Daily/Weekly/Monthly/Yearly.
+Or you can choose “Advanced” to set repeating interval and repeating type.

 <br />